isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 - Provide a link (https://isb-cgc.appspot.com/opt_in/form_reg_user/) to the opt-in page.
 The link will first prompt the user to login with their google ID (if they are not already logged in).
 After the login, the feedback page will open.

+- Modify opt-in form to have an "Ask me later" option.

 **Bug Fixes**

 - When writing and saving a comment in the cohort details or worksheet sections, the system displayed underlying code (such as escape characters) along with the text entered in the Comments panel.
 This has been corrected.